 You Have Reached Your Destination was selected as a winner of the 2021 EastOver Prize for Fiction and was dubbed a “short story collection worth reading” in The Washington Post.

-Erin McGraw, author of Joy and 52 Other Very Short Stories, said of the collection, “The spare, elegant stories in Louise Marburg’s new book feature characters struggling to define themselves in a world that keeps confounding and contradicting them.
+“The spare, elegant stories in Louise Marburg’s new book feature characters struggling to define themselves in a world that keeps confounding and contradicting them.
 Long-cherished ideas are examined and sometimes shattered, and lives are reshaped before our eyes.
-In Marburg’s world, relationships are always subject to radical change, and her characters’ destinations are unexpected, remarkable, and beautifully memorable.”
+In Marburg’s world, relationships are always subject to radical change, and her characters’ destinations are unexpected, remarkable, and beautifully memorable.” —Erin McGraw, author of Joy and 52 Other Very Short Stories

-Robin Black, author of Life Drawing and If I Loved You, I Would Tell You This, said, “The best short stories soar because of their author’s wisdom, their knowledge of human nature, their ability to telegraph that knowledge in this odd, compressed form.
+“The best short stories soar because of their author’s wisdom, their knowledge of human nature, their ability to telegraph that knowledge in this odd, compressed form.
 Louise Marburg has that rare wisdom; her fiction absolutely hums with it, and yes, soars.
 This book is enlightening, challenging, and moving.
-I am so glad it is out in the world.”
+I am so glad it is out in the world.” —Robin Black, author of Life Drawing and If I Loved You, I Would Tell You This

-R.L.
-Maizes, author of Other People’s Pets (winner of the Colorado Book Award) and We Love Anderson Cooper, said, “In her new collection, You Have Reached Your Destination, Louise Marburg has assembled a cast of badly behaved women I couldn’t help but adore.
+“In her new collection, You Have Reached Your Destination, Louise Marburg has assembled a cast of badly behaved women I couldn’t help but adore.
 Hilarious, irreverent, and tender hearted, her characters inspire empathy for them and compassion for ourselves.
-Warning: May cause addiction to Marburg’s writing and sudden cravings for her other collections.”
+Warning: May cause addiction to Marburg’s writing and sudden cravings for her other collections.” —R.L.
+Maizes, author of Other People’s Pets (winner of the Colorado Book Award) and We Love Anderson Cooper

-Leslie Pietrzyk, author of Admit This to No One, said, “An artful collection of stories, with vibes of Edward Hopper’s New York.
+“An artful collection of stories, with vibes of Edward Hopper’s New York.
 Exquisitely lonely, fraught with the ache of last chances, yet rendered with hope and love and humor, these stories left my heart lurching: What just flattened me?
-How did she do that?”
+How did she do that?” —Leslie Pietrzyk, author of Admit This to No One

-Ethel Rohan, author of In the Event of Contact, said, “You Have Reached Your Destination is a striking collection of short stories about the desires and destinations that too often elude us.
-What never fails, never eludes, is Marburg’s affecting depiction of the strange, painful, and wondrous.”
+“You Have Reached Your Destination is a striking collection of short stories about the desires and destinations that too often elude us.
+What never fails, never eludes, is Marburg’s affecting depiction of the strange, painful, and wondrous.” —Ethel Rohan, author of In the Event of Contact